ron-kit/ron-kit.github.io/content/about/index.md

 date: 2025-01-01T19:31:02-08:00
 ---

 Hello!
-I'm Ron, a 3rd year engineering physics student at UBC.
-I like energy, space, and robotics.
+I'm Ron, a 4th year engineering physics student at UBC, currently on a work term at the CSA.

-My grandest ambitions are accessible space travel and universal nuclear power, while my more down-to-earth interests include biking, music, and origami.
+I like energy, space, and robotics, and in my free time I enjoy biking, guitar, and origami.

 Thanks for visiting my website!